Certified Translation

 - Family reunion applicants whose marriage and birth certificates need sworn German translation alongside the apostille

-- NRIs in Austria whose document file is being completed remotely through SiZA in India
+- NRIs in Austria whose document application is being completed remotely through SiZA in India

 Source documents we translate